/Actions/orders taken against health practitioners/Htun Wai Yan Lwin

 Approved employment and practice locations

-The Health Ombudsman has approved the practitioner's employment as a general practitioner at the following location:
+The Health Ombudsman has approved the practitioner's employment as a general practitioner at the following practice location:

 Period of action or order